skrub-data/skrub/doc/skrub_pipeline.rst

 ―――――――
 Index(['item', 'price', 'qty'], dtype='object')

+The "result" we see is an *example* result that the computation produces for the data we provided.
+But we want to fit our pipeline and apply it to different datasets, for which it will return a new object every time.
+So even if we see a preview of the output on the data we provided, ``orders.columns`` still represents a future computation that remains to be evaluated.

-So we must delay the execution of the ``for`` statement until the computation actually runs and ``orders.columns`` has been evaluated.
+Therefore, we must delay the execution of the ``for`` statement until the computation actually runs and ``orders.columns`` has been evaluated.

-We can achieve this by defining a function that contains the control flow logic we need, and decorating it with ``skrub.deferred``.
-This decorator defers the execution of the function: when we call it, it doesn't run immediately.
+We can achieve this by defining a function that contains the control flow logic we need, and decorating it with :func:`deferred`.
+This decorator defers the execution of the function: when we call it, it does not run immediately.
 Instead, it returns a Skrub expression that wraps the function call.
 The original function is only executed when the expression is evaluated.